Juan Carlos Ferrero: 2004: Injuries, year-end No. 31

 Injuries began to plague Ferrero throughout 2004, and his ranking and form dipped.
 Despite making the Australian Open semifinals early in the year, where he lost to Roger Federer in straight sets, and the finals of Rotterdam, where he lost to Lleyton Hewitt, chicken pox kept him out for the entire month of March.

 Ferrero returned to competition at the Davis Cup in a Spanish tie against the Netherlands.
 He won both his matches there, defeating Raemon Sluiter and Martin Verkerk.
 Ferrero then reached the semifinals of the Valencia Open, where he lost to Fernando Verdasco.

-After a first–round loss in Monte Carlo to Alex Corretja in April, Ferrero needed another month out for rest and recuperation.
+After a first-round loss in Monte Carlo to Alex Corretja in April, Ferrero needed another month out for rest and recuperation.
 On May 8, Ferrero fell during a practice session, where he injured his ribs and his right wrist.
-He entered the French Open to defend his title under–prepared, and lost in the second round to Igor Andreev in straight sets.
+He entered the French Open to defend his title underprepared, and lost in the second round to Igor Andreev in straight sets.
 At Wimbledon, Ferrero reached the third round before losing to Robby Ginepri in straight sets.

-After Wimbledon, Ferrero failed to win back–to–back matches for the rest of the year.
-He lost in the first round of Gstaad to Stefan Koubek, and in the first round of the Canada Masters, where he retired against Fabrice Santoro.
+After Wimbledon, Ferrero failed to win back-to-back matches for the rest of the year.
+He lost in the first round of the Gstaad to Stefan Koubek, and in the first round of the Canada Masters, where he retired against Fabrice Santoro.
 Ferrero suffered second round exits to Tommy Robredo in Cincinnati, to Mardy Fish at the Summer Olympics, to Stefan Koubek at the US Open, to Kevin Kim at the China Open, to David Ferrer at the Grand Prix de Tennis de Lyon, and to Luis Horna in Madrid.
 He ended the year ranked No. 31, his first time finishing outside the top 30 in five years.